petersieg/wii_homebrew/README.md

 # wii_homebrew
 Some simple and small homebrew apps.
 Some sources are from other authors.
 If someone from the original authors wants some changes/alterations or remove their code, please let me know.

-All need USB keyboard attached to wii!
+Most need USB keyboard attached to wii!

 * hello - hello world with getchar/scanf input
 * c4 - Connect 4 (Is not correctly detecting winner)